finale-lua/lua-scripts/docs/rgp-lua.md

 _RGP Lua_ contains an embedded version of [`luasocket`](https://aiq0.github.io/luasocket/index.html).
 You can elect for it to be available in the `socket` namespace in one of the following ways.

 - Select **Enable Debugging** when you [configure](/docs/rgp-lua/rgp-lua-configuration) your script.
-- Add `finaleplugin.LoadLuaSocket = true` to your `plugindef` function and be running as trusted code.
+- Add `finaleplugin.LoadLuaSocket = true` to your `plugindef` function and be running with trusted status.

 When you request the `socket` namespace, _RGP Lua_ takes the following actions.